phanbaominh/PTUDW-17TN-Nhom13/README.md

 The following section contains instructions for running the website _**locally**_.

-_Note: I recommend you use yarn instead of npm._
+_Note: We recommend you use yarn instead of npm._

 Pull/clone the repo, navigate to it, run `yarn install` to install all neccessary packages.